NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 0		1		bubble
 ```

-Since `normal & stall = stall`, when two special control conditional arise simultaneously, we get the "Combination":
+Since `(00 && 10)normal & stall = stall`, when two special control conditional arise simultaneously, we get the "Combination":

 ```txt
 				F		D		E		M		W
 Combiantion		stall	bubble	bubble	normal	normal
 ```

 As a result, the mispredicted branch, `ret` which is at the decode stage, is replaced with a bubble.
-Whereas, the instruction of the `ret` is in the "Fetch stage".
-The `valP` of `jXX` is `PC + 5` by default if the condition doesn't hold, so the `ret` will be replaced by the instruction at `PC+5`.
+Whereas, the instruction of the `ret` has already been  in the "Fetch stage".
+It is stalled, now.
+Whereas, the `valP` of `jXX` is `PC + 5` by default if the condition doesn't hold, so the `ret` will be replaced by the instruction at `PC+5`.
 In conclusion, our pipeline processor handles it correctly without being altered or adding extra logic.